 During his time as Associate Athletics Director, the Mountie Athletic Program consistently finished among the top six in the NATYCAA Cup.
 Mt.
 SAC captured the title during the 2008-2009 school year and has finished 2nd four other times during this tenure.
 Jennum previously administered the college’s Exercise Science/Wellness Center and Community Education Strength and Conditioning programs.

 He currently serves on numerous statewide and regional committees for the California Community College Athletic Association (CCCAA).
 Jennum served as State Track and Field Management Council Representative for six years and also served as the President of the National Central Football Conference.
-Within the South Coast Conference he is the Men's & Women's Track and Field Administrative Representative and has previously served as the conference Men's and Women's Basketball, Golf, Cross Country, Swimming and Track Management Representative.
-Jennum was also recently elected to the Executive Committee for the National Association of Two-Year College Athletics Administrators (NATYCAA), sitting as the 1st Vice President of the organization.
+Within the South Coast Conference he is the Men's & Women's Track and Field Administrative Representative and has previously served as the conference Men's and Women's Basketball, Golf, Cross Country, Swimming Management Representative, along with being a CCCAA Representing for the SCC Athletics Directors.
+Jennum has also served on the Executive Committee for the National Association of Two-Year College Athletics Administrators (NATYCAA), sitting currently as the 1st Vice President of the organization.

 At Mt.
 SAC, Jennum has taught various theory/activity courses and has served as an Assistant Volleyball Coach for the Men’s Volleyball Program.